Before delving into the Newfoundland temperament and personality, let’s take a moment to get to know a little more about this sweetheart of a dog.

 Despite being a strong, big dog, the Newfoundland temperament is closer to that of a teddy bear than a lion.

-For one thing, the Newfoundland is a gentle creature, renowned for her calmness and docility.
+The Newfoundland is a gentle creature, renowned for her calmness and docility.
 Because of this, Newfoundlands are fantastic to have around children.

-She is the very definition of a “gentle giant.”
+Despite this, though, she is the very definition of a “gentle giant.”

-Thankfully, though she may be huge, she ambles around rather slowly.
+Though she may be huge, she ambles around rather slowly.

 You can almost never go wrong by showing your dog the ropes as early as you can.
 The sooner she learns the rules, the happier you and she will ultimately be.